swiftly-solution/documentation/src/docs/scripting/events/gameevents/onmbinputlockcancel.md

 ---

 # OnMbInputLockCancel
-This event is triggered when mb_input_lock_cancel is triggered
+This event is triggered when mb_input_lock_cancel is triggered.
 ::: tabs
 @tab Lua
 ```lua